 She frowned.
 “Do you see a fire hotter than any you have ever seen that took everything away?”

-He looked up at her blinking back ears.
-“Yes” He nodded.
+He looked up at her, blinking back tears.
+“Yes,” he nodded.
 “What does it mean?”

 The soothsayer didn’t say anything but sat back and took a deep breath.
 “I had hoped you would not see that.
 I have had a vision like this before, with a pillar of flame of unimaginable power consuming all.
-I’ve seen it multiple times actually.”
+I’ve seen it multiple times, actually.”

 She was silent then, and he shifted, suddenly uneasy.
 “And?” he asked, still on the ground.